 Pre-finished or factory finished means the hardwood shows up for installation already professionally finished.
 I recommend pre-finished (aka factory finished) hardwood for most homeowners for these reasons:

 - it’s one less thing to worry about or hire someone to do

 - it speeds up installation (you don’t have to wait on the finish to dry)

 - factory finish is (usually) consistently well done

 The last two points go together.
 When the factory performs the finish, they know it’s been done with good quality.
 And when your factory is setup to finish hardwood, that’s not difficult to do.
 This isn’t to say that you or an installer wouldn’t do a great job finishing your floor at home, but there’s more room for error.
-And the floor company won’t back it with as a big of a warranty because they can’t guarantee how this important part of the process is done.
+And the flooring company won’t back it with as a big of a warranty because they can’t guarantee how this important part of the process is done.

 So why would anyone want site finished (aka unfinished) hardwood?

 - it may save money